-This is a three-dimensional model that can simulate surface water oil spills or oil spills that originate as jets or plumes underwater.
-COMBOS3D model can simulate fate and transport of oil after a spill.
-It considers the following processes: Advection, Horizontal Diffusion, Spreading, Vertical mixing (3-D Dispersion in water column), Evaporation, and Dissolution.
-It can also simulate the behavior of oil gas mixtures from under water.
+This 3D model can simulate oil spills on water surface or spills that originate as jets or plumes underwater.
+COMBOS3D can simulate fate and transport of oil after a spill.
+It considers the following processes: Advection, Horizontal diffusion, Spreading, Vertical mixing, Evaporation, and Dissolution.
 The model has been extensively tested against available data.
-The comparisons between the model simulations and experiments were excellent, and can be found in Zheng and Yapa (1998) and Yapa et al. (1999).

 DEPOSE (A Model for simulating Dissolution, Evaporation, Photo-Oxidation, Sedimentation, and Emulsification after an oil spill)

 This model simulates the physical-chemical behavior of oil after a spill.
 In addition to advection/ diffusion and vertical mixing of oil, DEPOSE simulates oil Emulsification, Oil- sediment interaction, Evaporation, Dissolution, and Photo-oxidation.

 SHIP LEAK (A Model to Simulate Oil Leaks form Sunken Ships)

 This is a simplified version of COMBOS3D specifically designed to simulate oil leaks from sunken ships.